lacymorrow/cinematic/README.md

 To package Cinematic for your machine architecture:

+###### YOU MUST HAVE A METEOR INSTANCE RUNNING WITH MOBILE ARCHITECTURE ENABLED IN A SEPARATE TERMINAL

+`meteor --mobile-server=127.0.0.1:3000`

+In your main terminal:

 ```bash
 # The magic script.
 Builds for osx and ia32 and x64 for windows and linux.